mgrassho/SAPBTP_MBT_Basic/README.md

 Also interesting is the table "mbttutorial_xs_data_metrics_1_0".
 This table contains metrics, that will collect metering information during runtime of your service and provides usage analysis and indications for performance optimizations in production.

-There are other tables, which are internally beeing used to provide additional features.
+There are other tables, which are internally being used to provide additional features.
 The more features we add to our CSDL via annotations, more tables will automatically appear here.
 Most often, you do not need to care about these and only concentrate with your entity related tables.

 Under `/src/main/java` you can find the generated source code.
 For each entity you have a handler and listener in the respective folder.
 For your Customer entity you got a `CustomerHandler.java` and a `CustomerListener.java` in the respective packages.